ATF unlikely to crack down on rapid-fire bump stocks

 The future of bump stocks may be decided by which course officials take.

-The NRA is hoping to head off new legislation by calling on the Bureau of Alcohol Tobacco and Firearms to strengthen regulations on bump stocks through "the existing federal gun laws," as executive NRA Executive Vice President Wayne LaPierre said on Fox News Thursday night.
+The NRA is hoping to head off new legislation by calling on the Bureau of Alcohol, Tobacco, Firearms and Explosives to strengthen regulations on bump stocks through "the existing federal gun laws," as the NRA's chief executive, Wayne LaPierre, said on Fox News Thursday night.

 "If legislation worked, (the) Boston massacre wouldn’t have happened.
 San Bernardino, where California has every gun law on the books, that wouldn’t have happened,” LaPierre said.